 Graduate Student Small Grants

-The ESC offers small grants to Graduate Students to help defray the costs of presenting papers at professional conferences.
+The ESC offers small grants (Up to $300 domestic; $500 international) to Graduate Students to help defray the costs of presenting papers at professional conferences.
 Applications will be reviewed at the beginning of each month with notification made by mid-month.
-For a list of guidlines, please click here.
+For a list of rules and guidlines, please see below.

 GSPIA Tuition Overage Scholarships